Select2Col: Leveraging Spatial-Temporal Importance of Semantic Information for Efficient Collaborative Perception: CONCLUSION

 \section{CONCLUSION}

-In this article, we propose IoSI-CP, a novel collaborative perception framework that improves the perception performance based on the importance of semantic information (IoSI) from both spatial and temporal dimensions.
-Specifically, we design a collaborator selection method that selects collaborators efficiently and prunes those that bring negative benefits.
-To further boost the perception performance, we present a semantic information fusion algorithm named as HPHA, which integrates a multiscale transformer module and a short-term attention module to capture the importance of semantic information from both spatial and temporal dimensions and aggregates semantic information by assigning varying weights.
-Experimental results are conducted on two open datasets, OPV2V and V2XSet, which demonstrate that IoSI-CP outperforms state-of-the-art methods in terms of perception performance.
+In this article, we have proposed Select2Col, a novel collaborative perception framework that improves perception performance based on IoSI from both spatial and temporal dimensions.
+Specifically, we have designed a collaborator selection method that capably selects contributive collaborators efficiently.
+To further boost the perception performance, we have presented a semantic information fusion algorithm named HPHA by integrating a multi-scale attention module and a short-term attention module to capture the IoSI from both spatial and temporal dimensions and aggregate semantic information by assigning IoSI-consistent weights.
+Extensive experimental results are conducted on three open datasets, OPV2V, V2XSet, and V2V4Real, and demonstrate that Select2Col outperforms SOTA methods in terms of perception performance.

-In our future work, we aim to concentrate on key areas for improvement within the domain of our IoSI-CP framework.
-First, we shall acknowledge the utility of enhanced weight for collaborator selection and semantic information enhancement.
-However, the one-dimensional enhanced weight that is similar to the CoFF \cite{5} is flawed and insufficient.
-Consequently, we shall explore a more accurate high-dimensional representation method in our future research efforts.
-Furthermore, we shall investigate collaborative privacy concerns and malicious behavior to mitigate potential risks.
+There still exist many promising means to improve the performance of our Select2Col framework.
+For instance, the current approach for calculating enhanced weights overlooks the IoU threshold, leading to situations where a collaborator may be deemed effective at a low IoU threshold but fails to enhance perception performance at higher IoU thresholds.
+Thus, a more accurate enhanced weight determination method is highly anticipated.
+Furthermore, the sharing of perception information inherently carries the risk of privacy leakage.
+Therefore, it is worthwhile to investigate collaborative privacy protection techniques with malicious behavior avoidance to enhance collaborators' willingness to participate in sharing information.